 But the real danger is silence.

-When a child or teen avoids eating, fixates on “good” or “bad” foods, or seems anxious at mealtimes, it’s probably not just picky eating.
-It’s likely fear of judgment or not “measuring up”.
+When a child or teen restricts eating, fixates on “good” or “bad” foods, or seems anxious at mealtimes, it’s probably not just picky eating.
+It’s likely fear of judgement or not “measuring up”.

 For some, that fear gathers speed like something chasing them in the dark, until food becomes the only thing they can control to keep the chaos from closing in.